 In Marlene Richey’s first two posts on “Doing a Show,” she helped you apply, be accepted to, and prepare for your first jewelry trade show.
 In today’s post, she shares the nitty gritty on what you can expect at the show Itself—it’s show time!.
 Marlene has the experience and wisdom to break it down for you!
 Grab a notebook and get ready to take some notes and then knock some socks off at your first (or your next) big show!...Read the Rest

 What inspires you these days?
 What materials have you been experimenting with?
 Nearly every month we present you with another “What are You Working on Now?” contest, in which we invite readers to submit a picture or two and a description of what’s on their bench right now.
-Well, this month’s winner, Sarah Lewis, has won a $10 Rio credit, and January’s contest has officially begun–show us your stuff for a chance to win!...Read the Rest
+Well, this month’s winner, Megan Moss, has won a $20 Rio credit, and March’s contest has officially begun–show us your stuff for a chance to win!...Read the Rest

 Every year in May—this year May 18-21—the greatest minds of the jewelry industry convene in Albuquerque, New Mexico.
 Experts from around the world present their research, attendees listen intently, and everyone absorbs more priceless knowledge in just a few days than a desert soaks up in a hard rainfall.
 This yearly gathering of experts to discuss opportunities in the industry is the Santa Fe Symposium.
 Here are five reasons you should come!...Read the Rest